Quick Research Links

 A to Z e-Journals - Mercer University Libraries

 Bloomberg Law provides access to U.S. federal & state primary law, docket materials, directories, news, proprietary research reports, some foreign law materials, SEC filings, and an amazing set of model forms and contracts, among other resources.
-The Bloomberg Law Help Center (once signed in, click the Help link in the upper right corner) offers a number of useful guides and other materials and services.
+The Bloomberg Law Help Center offers a number of useful guides and other materials and services.

 Bloomberg BNA Premier

-Includes over 800 free, law professor authored legal tutorials online.
+Includes over 1,000 free, law professor authored legal tutorials online.
 To access CALI for the first time, you must register using Mercer's authorization code (please contact a reference librarian) and create your own password.
 Go to www.cali.org, and register to create your own password.
 Once registered, enter your email and your password and click on "Login."
+If you need assistance, please see a law librarian at the Reference Desk.

 CQ Researcher Online provides in-depth and up-to-date coverage of today's most important and controversial topics, including social, economic, political and environmental issues.